 Pauline is the Vice Chair of the Irish Arts Center, New York.Born in Co.
 Down, Northern Ireland Pauline graduated with a B.A.
 Honors degree in Drama and Theater Studies from Trinity College, Dublin.
 Pauline was appointed Executive Director of the Irish Arts Center in New York in 1998, a position she held until April 2006 when she was appointed Vice Chair of the Board of Directors.Founded in 1972, the Irish Arts Center is a multi-disciplinary organization dedicated to promoting a dynamic image of Ireland and Irish America of the 21st Century.
 Irish Arts Center, under the direction of Executive Director Aidan Connolly since 2007, has been working with the City and State of New York, the Irish Government, and private donors towards the development of a new state-of-the-art Irish Arts Center, and to-date $60.5 million has been raised towards this historic project.In 2008 Pauline was selected as one of the Irish American Magazine’s Top 100 Irish Americans, the Irish Echo Newspaper’s Top 40 Under 40, and one of the Top 50 Most Influential Women in Irish America by the Irish Voice Newspaper.
 In 2009 Pauline received the Michael Smurfit Leadership Award, presented by the Irish Chamber of Commerce USA (ICCUSA), and was one of the 2009 recipients of the Ellis Island Medal of Honor for her work in preserving and promoting Irish culture in the U.S. In 2016 Pauline was recognised as one of the Top 50 Power women in Irish America by Irish America Magazine.

-Rajesh Rana is Director of Andras House ltd, which is Belfast largest hotel group and an established property development company.
+Rajesh Rana is President of Belfast Chamber, which is the Voice for Business in Belfast, and Director of Andras House ltd, which is Belfast largest hotel group and an established property development company.

 Rajesh trained as an architect at Oxford School of Architecture, and specialised in urban design.
-He worked in this field across the UK and Ireland, and produced the original Development Framework for Titanic Quarter while working at Turley Associates.
+He worked in this field across the UK and Ireland, before committing to the world of hospitality.

 At Andras House, Rajesh is responsible for hotel operations and property development.
-The company, which was established by his father, Lord Rana, owns and operates six hotels and serviced apartments sites in the city.
-The group is about to open its seventh hotel, Hampton by Hilton Belfast City Centre, which will be the first Hampton on the island of Ireland.
-Andras is also extending and refurbishing two of its existing hotels, bring the total room count of the group to 1000.
+The company, which was established by his father, Lord Rana, owns and operates seven hotels in the city with 1000 bedrooms.
+The group is about to commence construction of a hotel at Portrush, which is the home of The Open golf championship, and has plans for further hotel and office sites in Northern Ireland.

 Rajesh is married to Olivia, a writer, and has two children.